 This new benefit is extended to Hippocrates and Blackwell members of the Gold Partners Council to help foster a humanistic patient experience

-The Arnold P. Gold Foundation is delighted to announce that Harry Agress Jr., MD, a retired radiologist and now professional photographer, will be generously donating large-scale Fine Art Prints of his photographs to select Gold Partners Council hospitals and healthcare institutions.
+Dr. Harry Agress Jr., a retired radiologist and now professional photographer, has generously donated large-scale fine art prints of his photographs to select Gold Partners Council hospitals and healthcare institutions.
 The photographs provide solace for patients, families, and staff alike.